CircleEducation/circle-education-local/hire/rachel-mctavish.md

 jobtitle: Data Analyst

 location: Austin, TX
-blurb: "" # I am a creative problem solver who loves a new challenge and collaborative work.
-Programming is a medium effective for communicating new solutions to ongoing issues.
+blurb: "I am a creative problem solver who loves a new challenge and collaborative work.
+Programming is a medium effective for communicating new solutions to ongoing issues."

 # the first 3 will display on the card display, but list as many as you want, they will be visible on your hire page
 skills: